putyourlightson/craft-plugin-sales/README.md

 # Plugin Sales for Craft CMS 3

-This plugin shows you your Craft CMS plugin sales in the control panel.
+Beautiful charts and reports of *your* Craft CMS plugin sales in the control panel.

+- The most relevant charts for quick and insightful overviews.
+- Filter plugin sales by date ranges.
+- Export plugin sales in CSV format.

 ![Plugin sales](https://putyourlightson.com/assets/images/plugins/plugin-sales/plugin-sales.png)